electricbolt/bindkit/README.md

 Supports Objective-C and Swift, Xcode 8 and 9, Swift 3 and 4, iOS 8 and above.

-Ships as a static library ready for you to link into your app (or you can include the source directly into your project).
+Ships as a cocoapod or static library ready for you to link into your app (or you can include the source directly into your project).
 The static library is built as a 'fat' library and includes the following architectures: i386, x86_64, armv7s, armv7, arm64 and bitcode.

 ### Currently supported views